Ghost of Christmas Past: Background

 Dickens portrait by Margaret Gillies (1843), painted during the period when he was writing A Christmas Carol.

 By early 1843, Dickens had been affected by the treatment of the poor and, in particular, the treatment of the children of the poor after witnessing children working in appalling conditions in a tin mine and following a visit to a ragged school.
 Indeed, Dickens experienced poverty as a boy when he was forced to work in a blacking factory after his father's imprisonment for debt.
 Originally intending to write a political pamphlet titled, An Appeal to the People of England, on behalf of the Poor Man's Child, he changed his mind and instead wrote A Christmas Carol which voiced his social concerns about poverty and injustice.

-Dickens's friend John Forster said that Dickens had 'a hankering after ghosts' while not having a belief in them himself.
-His journals Household Words and All the Year Round regularly featured ghost stories, with the novelist publishing an annual ghost story for some years after his first, A Christmas Carol, in 1843.
+Dickens's friend John Forster said that Dickens had "a hankering after ghosts" while not having a belief in them himself.
+His journals Household Words and All the Year Round regularly featured ghost stories, with the novelist publishing an annual ghost story for several years after his first, A Christmas Carol, in 1843.
 In this novella, Dickens was innovative in making the existence of the supernatural a natural extension of the real world in which Scrooge and his contemporaries lived.